-- 4.6.1 The Council continues to retain the majority of the capital receipts arising from the sale of Right to Buy properties, in line with the retention agreement signed with the Government.
+- 4.6.1 The Council continues to retain the majority of the capital receipts arising from the sale of RTB properties, in line with the retention agreement signed with the Government.
 Under this agreement the receipts must be used within three years to fund a maximum of 30% of spend on replacement properties, or be paid to the Government with a high interest penalty.
-While the new build programme, identified in the Business Plan, is large enough to make full use of the receipts, there has often been difficulties in matching the timing of expenditure to when the receipts must be used. - 4.6.2 The Government has recognised the potential difficulties in meeting construction timetables during the current pandemic and has allowed a time extension for the payment of unused receipts for the first three quarters of 2020/21.
+While the new build programme, identified in the Business Plan, is large enough to make full use of the receipts, there has often been difficulties in matching the timing of expenditure to when the receipts must be used. - 4.6.2 The Government has recognised the potential difficulties in meeting construction timetables during the current pandemic and have allowed local authorities to retain their receipts between April 2020 and March 2021 (recently extended from December 2020), without penalties.
 Latest forecasts show that with the use of this extension Stevenage Borough Council will not need to pay receipts to the Government for the current financial year.
 However this position needs to be continually monitored in case of any slippage in the timing of schemes.
 The government asked for further views on 1.4.1 receipts which were submitted by officers at the end of November. - 4.6.3 In future years the issue of spending the receipts within the time limit should reduce, as shown in the graph below.
-This is partly due to a fall in the levels of RTB sales, leading to a lower level of receipts that need to be spent.
+This is partly due to a fall in the levels of

+RTB sales, leading to a lower level of receipts that need to be spent.
 Combined with the Kenilworth scheme that will ensure the use of receipts within the three year time limit.
 In 2021/22 the Council will need to spend 1.4.1 receipts of £2.9Million, derived from sales in 2018/19.
 Current projections show that these should be fully used by the second quarter of next year and that no receipts will need to be paid to Government.